Baseballfan5303/Baseballfan5303.github.io/_posts/2022-05-21-I-Wrote-My-First-Data-Analytics-Report.md

 expansion team might perform in today\'s MLB.

 I would write a whole big explanation about my report, but I think I should let it speak for itself.
-To check it out, use this link: \[\].
+To check out the final report, use this link: [Data Analytics Papers](https://github.com/Baseballfan5303/DataAnalyticsPapers).
+I also used supplementary GitHub repo for this project which includes some explanations, outputs, and the dataset I used for this project.
+Here is that link: [Analyzing MLB Franchises Since 1998](https://github.com/Baseballfan5303/AnalyzingMLBFranchisesSince1998)

 I really thought that the outline I used help organize the paper and make a solid foundation for how to approach a data analytics problem.